kdurance/100-days-of-code/log.md

 I learned that the Chrome and Firefox dev tools each have their own tools for checking how responsive your site design is so I won't need BrowserStack anymore.
 Design is no joke.
 I now understand why it's its own career field as I'm working on the aesthetics for my own site.
 I have all the images I need now so today I worked on my page layouts.
 Also learned how to make little pixel animations and stills using Piskel so I created a cool little vaporwave cube favicon for my site and added it to my code.
 Tried to get a ttf font added for my header text at the end of the day but it didn't render correctly so I'll need to troubleshoot that tomorrow.<br><br>

+#### Day 43: March 25, 2021
+Fixed a font rendering issue and worked on building my "About Me" page.

+**Thoughts**:
+It took me a while, but I was finally able to fix my font rendering issue.
+It's so exciting that I can add my own fonts now instead of using boring defaults.
+I'm finding that images can be tricky to work with.
+One image I wanted to use for my "About Me" header was just too big.
+Tomorrow I'm going to have to look into compressing images or forcing background images to shrink to fit a grid track.
+I ended up using a different background image and ended up liking it a lot so we'll see what I decide to use.<br><br>